 Weebly has a total of more than 270 apps here which are a mixture of free-to-use and paid.
 Here you can easily add and enable things such as eCommerce, marketing, or social media features.
 Again, they require no coding knowledge, although some may require an understanding of basic concepts such as email marketing and the like.

 Apps to make your Weebly websites more powerful (see all apps available here).

 Once a site is up and running, site owners can then monitor how their site is performing to track and understand visitor behaviour.
 Weebly lets you view some basic metrics like what pages your visitors are going to, how many hits you are getting, what people search for on your site or even what external sources are referring visitors to your site.

-Exactly what level of access to analytics you get depends on your Weebly account.
+Exactly what level of access to the analytics you get depends on your Weebly account.
 Free accounts only can view Page Views and the Unique Visitors so you might need to ‘pay to play’ as some might say.
 Still, it is great to know the feature exists.

 5- Built-in SEO tool